khamidou/khamidou.github.io/_posts/2017-04-16-the-day-google-ddosed-us.markdown

 ---
 layout: post
-title: The one where Google DDoSed us
+title: The day Google DDoSed us
 featured: true
 ---
 There's an interesting post about [rate-limiting](https://medium.com/figma-design/an-alternative-approach-to-rate-limiting-f8a06cf7c94c) making the rounds on social media.
 Reading it reminded me of the day where we got involuntarily DDoSed by Google.